prabhu-developer/work-todos/README.md

 ## Setup Composer

-Run server using this command-
+install packages using using this command-
 ```
 composer install
 ```